oresmus/oresmus.github.io/_posts/2015-10-26-my-tiling-agents-solution.md

 Note that the "original machine's abstract specification" is nothing else than the pair of rules we just stated.
-(Which means it's a specification that contains a description of itself, but that's not a problem -- the standard trick for making a program that prints its own source code, or a Godel sentence, works for this too.)
+(Which means it's a specification that contains a description of itself, but that's not a problem -- the standard trick for making a program that prints its own source code, or a Gödel sentence, works for this too.)

 Everything else about the original machine
 (physical structure, nature of representation/implementation of internal states and operations,